10 Things To Do When You Have Contractor Problems

 As you establish what you expect to have done, refer back to the contract any time the scope of the work or the timeline is in doubt.
 If you started work without a contract, it’s important that you establish something in writing as soon as possible!
 Once you’re having problems with the contractor, the longer you go with no formal agreement the more room there is for debate about things like payment amounts and due dates.

 If you’re like many people, you may find contracts and negotiating tedious, at best.
-But negotiating is an essential skill, whether working out the details of a construction contract or establishing the price on a new car.

 Don’t be Afraid to Amend the Contract